Neonatal withdrawal: Pharmacotherapy

 Nonpharmacological interventions are usually prioritized for the treatment of infants with NAS, but for those experiencing severe opioid withdrawal then the use of medications is to be considered.
 Medications are used to minimize clinical signs of withdrawal including fever, seizures, and weight loss or dehydration.
 When pharmacotherapy is deemed necessary for severe opioid withdrawal, opioids are the treatment of choice and then they are slowly tapered down.
-According to the AAP 2020 Guidelines, it is recommended to use opioids with a longer half-life like buprenorphine and methadone, but it is important to take caution if the preparation has a high alcohol content.
+According to the AAP 2020 Guidelines, it is recommended to use opioids with a longer half-life like buprenorphine and methadone, and to take caution if the preparation has a high alcohol content.
 Additionally, it is recommended that paregoric and deodorized tinctures of opium do not be used for treatment.
 Although naloxone is one of the recommended treatments for opioid withdrawal in adults, it is not recommended for the use of NAS due to the possibility of it precipitating rapid withdrawal and seizures.

-Phenobarbital helps to regain weight and reduces the duration of supportive care, but increases the duration of hospitalisation, compared to supportive care alone; phenobarbital seems to be more effective than diazepam or chlorpromazine.
+Phenobarbital helps to regain weight and reduces the duration of supportive care, but increases the duration of hospitalization, compared to supportive care alone; phenobarbital seems to be more effective than diazepam or chlorpromazine.
 Clonidine is an emerging add-on therapy.

 Opioids such as neonatal morphine solution and methadone are commonly used to treat clinical symptoms of opiate withdrawal, but may prolong neonatal drug exposure and duration of hospitalization.
 A study demonstrated a shorter wean duration in infants treated with methadone compared to those treated with diluted tincture of opium.
 When compared to morphine, methadone has a longer half-life in children, which allows for less frequent dosing intervals and steady serum concentrations to prevent neonatal withdrawal symptoms.